 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Guinea-Bissau?
+What Is the Climate Like in Guinea-Bissau?

 Guinea-Bissau has a tropical climate and remains hot and humid all year.
 It’s wet season with heavy winds and rain is June to November.
 The dry season is then December to May with little temperature fluctuation.
 The temperatures can vary with altitude changes and your proximity to the coastline.
 Here is what you should expect in a few key areas of the country: